Voulu-2k6/blitzType/README.txt

     exam.js:
-        protection against multiple misses for one key. miss subtraction as a way to combat acc fatigue. wpm by doing cpm/(average word length + one for space) cpm for each character, use for mastery adapt mastery threshold by taking how often each character shows up in our words
+        protection against multiple misses for one key. miss subtraction as a way to combat acc fatigue. cpm for each character, use for mastery adapt mastery threshold by taking how often each character shows up in our words